AleksandrHovhannisyan/artsakh-genocide/README.md

 1. First, if there was no blockade, what was the need for humanitarian aid or an alternative transportation route?
 The Red Cross goes where it is needed—places where there is an active humanitarian crisis.
 2. Second, if Azerbaijan truly intended to make peace with the Armenians of Artsakh, why did it impose this barbaric blockade in the first place and attempt to starve them into accepting its terms of negotiation?

-[Azerbaijan assured](https://oc-media.org/aliyev-ready-to-offer-amnesty-to-stepanakert-authorities-if-they-dissolve-government-and-parliament/) the citizens of Artsakh that they will be granted amnesty (for what?) if they disband their government and integrate into Azerbaijani society.
+President Aliyev demanded that Artsakh lay down its arms and dissolve its government [in exchange for amnesty](https://oc-media.org/aliyev-ready-to-offer-amnesty-to-stepanakert-authorities-if-they-dissolve-government-and-parliament/).
 It made these assurances while [arbitrarily arresting Armenians and illegally abducting them from the ICRC's custody](https://en.armradio.am/2023/07/29/the-arrest-of-a-person-under-the-protection-of-international-humanitarian-law-and-the-icrc-is-a-war-crime-armenian-mfa/) at the Lachin checkpoint.

-President Aliyev has one demand for the people of Artsakh: Lay down your arms in exchange for peace guarantees.
-But how can the Armenians of Artsakh trust the very people who [regularly mutilate and behead them](https://azeriwarcrimes.org/atrocities/), violate the fragile ceasefire, and [fire upon civilian farmers](https://asbarez.com/artsakh-farmers-again-targeted-by-azerbaijani-gunfire/)?
-How can they trust—much less coexist with—the very people who manufactured this humanitarian crisis in the first place?
+This is the same government whose soldiers [mutilated and beheaded these Armenians](https://azeriwarcrimes.org/atrocities/), violated multiple ceasefires, [fired upon civilian farmers](https://asbarez.com/artsakh-farmers-again-targeted-by-azerbaijani-gunfire/), and blockaded the region for 10 months.

 ### Military assault on Artsakh